alienx-zero/sCCA_rsFC_NPS/README.md

 ## Implementation<br />
 Feel free to use and cite, if it is helpful
 The main.py is how to get the sCCA work in ten-fold cross validation and the visualization.py is how to visualize the sCCA related pattern.
+The subtyping.m file was used to get the subtypes.